When it comes to SEO and marketing, I like quick and easy wins.

 Once it does this, your website has a stronger likelihood of improving its rank quickly.

-An XML sitemap works, essentially, as a table of contents for your website, allowing the crawler to get the essentials and index your site accordingly.
+Essentially, an XML sitemap serves as a table of contents for your website, allowing the crawler to get the essentials and index your site accordingly.

 A well-structured sitemap can do even more, however.